Bryan-Correia/TennisGamePrinter/README.md

 Overall, this module simply allows deserializing an input of an unknown type into a collection of tennis points that identify players with another unknown type as well.
 Then, it simulates the actual tennis game logic and notifies a listener of each point's outcome.

 To do so, it exposes two interfaces referred to as *ports* by the hexagonal architecture principle.
-These two interfaces, or ports, are :
+These two interfaces, or *ports*, are :
 * **InputDeserializer** : takes an input of type < I > and produces a collection of tennis points.
 Each tennis point identifies a winning player of type < P >.
-* **GameStateListener** : gets notified of every point outcome, that is, a winner of type < P >.
+* **GameStateListener** : gets notified of every point outcome, that is, either a regular, an advantage, a deuce, or a victory point.

 ## Adapters module